Alhaqbani21/Image-Processing-API/README.md

 An Express-based image processing API using Node.js and TypeScript, featuring operations for image scaling.
 Tested with Jasmine for reliable functionality and scalability.

 # Learning outcome from this project:
- Markup : * how to deal with APIs
+* how to deal with APIs
 * routing using express
 * dealing with fileSystem
 * testing with Jasmine

 # Demo
 <img width="778" alt="image" src="https://github.com/Alhaqbani21/Image-Processing-API/assets/94962409/ed7cab75-1d7a-485d-8180-18ff45a45b9c">